annotation/text-fabric/tf/docs/about/volumes.md

-The approach we have chosen is to perform the shift of the enumeration (it is a quick process), and to precompute data for portions from scratch, which is also fast enough due to the limited size of a portion compared to the whole work.
+The approach we have chosen is to perform the shift of the enumeration (it is a quick process), and to pre-compute data for portions from scratch, which is also fast enough due to the limited size of a portion compared to the whole work.

 As to the holistic problems: we solve them to generate additional features